 Network functions Virtualization (NFV) offers a new way to design, deploy and manage networking services.
-NFV decouples the network functions, such as network address translation (NAT), firewalling, intrusion detection, domain name service (DNS), caching, etc., from proprietary hardware appliances, so they can run in software.
+Network Functions Virtualization or NFV decouples the network functions, such as network address translation (NAT), firewalling, intrusion detection, domain name service (DNS), caching, etc., from proprietary hardware appliances, so they can run in software.
 It’s designed to consolidate and deliver the networking components needed to support a fully virtualized infrastructure – including virtual servers, storage and even other networks.
 It utilizes standard IT virtualization technologies that run on high-volume service, switch and storage hardware to virtualize network functions.
 It is applicable to any data plane processing or control plane function in both wired and wireless network infrastructures.

 Example of How a Managed Router Service Would be Deployed with NFV.